Supermassive Black Hole Winds in X-rays: SUBWAYS IV. Tracing Radio Emission and Unveiling the Role of Winds: Discussion

-In order to find lower-limits as well, we also consider the momentum-conserving scenario (following e.g. \citealt{FGQ_2012} and \citealt{Zubovas_King_2012}).
-In this case the kinetic luminosity of the radio outflow $L_{k,o}$ differs from $L_{k,i}$, and can be estimated by comparing the momentum rate of the inner and the outer wind: $\dot{P_i}=\dot{P_o}$.
+In order to find lower limits as well, we also consider the momentum-conserving scenario (following, e.g. \citealt{FGQ_2012} and \citealt{Zubovas_King_2012}).
+In this case, the kinetic luminosity of the radio outflow $L_{k,o}$ differs from $L_{k,i}$ and can be estimated by comparing the momentum rate of the inner and outer wind: $\dot{P_i}=\dot{P_o}$.
 We get $L_{k,o}=L_{k,i}\cdot(v_{o}/v_{i})$.
-The ratio between the typical velocity of a large scale wind (ionised, HI or cold molecular) of $\sim500-2000$ km/s (\citealt{Zakamska_Greene_2014};\citealt{Morganti_2016}; \citealt{Fiore_2017}; \citealt{Bischetti_2019}) and that of a UFO ($0.1-0.25c$ \citealt{Chartas_2002}; \citealt{Tombesi_2012}; Paper I) is around 0.01.
-Therefore the radio wind roughly preserves only $1\%$ of the nuclear wind power.
-The results are reported in Column (9) of Tab.~\ref{tab:WINDS_SFR_ordered} and plotted as red stars in Fig.~\ref{fig:winds_lklbol}.
+The ratio between the typical velocity of a large-scale wind (ionised, HI or cold molecular) of $\sim500-2000$ km/s (\citealt{Zakamska_Greene_2014};\citealt{Morganti_2016}; \citealt{Fiore_2017}; \citealt{Bischetti_2019}) and that of a UFO ($0.1-0.25c$ \citealt{Chartas_2002}; \citealt{Tombesi_2012}; Paper I) is around 0.01.
+Therefore, the radio wind roughly preserves only $1\%$ of the nuclear wind power.
+The results are reported in Col. 9 of Table~\ref{tab:WINDS_SFR_ordered} and are plotted as red stars in Fig.~\ref{fig:winds_lklbol}.

 The observed radio luminosity of our sample is included between the upper and lower limits, coherently with recent observations of multi-phase outflows on single sources (e.g. \citealt{Tozzi_2021}; \citealt{Bonanomi_2023}; \citealt{Zanchettin_2023}; \citealt{Longinotti_2023}, \citealt{Baldini2024}) that suggest reality actually lies in between the two limiting cases.
 Therefore, our result is consistent with radio emission being dominated by outflows.
 In particular, in terms of radio and X-ray properties, our UFO hosts share interesting similarities with IRAS17020+4544 (\citealt{Longinotti_2023}) and NGC 2992 (\citealt{Zanchettin_2023}), both hosting a multi-phase outflow.
-Moreover, the work by \citet{Villar_Martin_2017}, on 2MASXJ1653+23, strongly supports an outflow-related scenario.
+Moreover, the work by \citet{Villar_Martin_2017} on 2MASXJ1653+23, strongly supports an outflow-related scenario.